ember-learn/guides-source/guides/release/upgrading/current-edition/glimmer-components.md

 ## Template-Only Components

 In Octane, template-only components have only an `hbs` file and no `JavaScript` file.
-Behind the scenes, template-only components inherit from `'@glimmer/component'`.

-They can be thought of as _functional_ components, in the sense that their output (the rendered template) is a pure function of their inputs (their arguments).
-The fact that they can't have state makes them much easier to reason about in general, and less prone to errors.

 Template-only components have no backing class instance, so `this` in their templates is `null`.
 This means that you can only reference passed in arguments